 Pioneering multimedia installation immerses visitors in an aspiring vision of joy and confronts them with our modern day crisis of injustice for the African American in America

-From May 5 through June 19th 2021, the respected artist Dawn Tree will take up the space of the Greenarch Building, which is over looking downtown Tulsa in a Penthouse location.
-You can look forward to breathtaking art combining large scale visual artworks, film, animation, and sound.
+June 19th 2021, the respected artist Dawn Tree will close the brilliant show in the Greenarch Building, which is over looking downtown Tulsa in a Penthouse location.
+You can look forward to breathtaking art combining large scale visual artworks, film, animation, and an interactive music room.
 This adventure will invite the visitor to reflect on what joy feels like while dissecting the issues continuing to plague the black community.
 The Greenwood Joy Experience is a 1 hour immersive experience that reconnects visitors to themselves, the Greenwood legacy, and humanity.

 May 5, May 22nd, May 31, June 11